NoRedInk/jetpack/PUBLISHING.md

 ## Publishing

-1. Check [release page](https://github.com/NoRedInk/jetpack/releases) on github if binaries are there
+1. Check [release page](https://github.com/NoRedInk/jetpack/releases) on github if both OSX and Linux binaries are there.
 1. Write the release notes on github.
 1. Publish new npm version
 ```